 NAs are welcome too!

-While there is not currently a Narcotics Anonymous meeting in Guernsey, NAs are welcome to attend AA group meetings.
+While there is a Narcotics Anonymous meeting in Guernsey, NAs are welcome to attend AA group meeting too.

 Al-Anon Family Groups